 Subpart 1.
 Request.
-Pursuant to Chapter 141.50 (q), any party may request in writing that- the presiding commissioner or hearing examiner issue subpoenas requiring the presence of witnesses or the production for examination of books or papers not privileged and relevant to any matter in question at the hearing.
+Pursuant to Chapter 141.50 (q), any party may request in writing that the presiding commissioner or hearing examiner issue subpoenas requiring the presence of witnesses or the production for examination of books or papers not privileged and relevant to any matter in question at the hearing.
 The request for subpoena(s) must be filed at least thirty (30) days prior to a hearing, and state the name(s) and last known home or business address of the person(s) to be subpoenaed, and shall describe with sufficient particularity the books, papers or documents desired.
 The person to whom the request is made may require the proponent of the request to state reasons why such witnesses or other materials are needed.
 The Department shall provide administrative support in the issuance of subpoenas.
-Pursuant to Chapter 141.50 (l), any party may request in writing that the Chair, the presiding commissioner or the hearing committee apply to the District Court for a subpoena to require a witness to appear at any hearing (or at any deposition held pursuant to the authority of Chapter 141.80 (c)(5) to give testimony or to require the production at the hearing or deposition of any books, papers or documents relative to the complaint which is the subject of the proceeding.
-The request for subpoena(s) must be filed within fourteen (14) days of the hearing or deposition, and state the name(s) and last known home or business address of the person(s) to be subpoenaed, and shall describe with sufficient particularity the books, papers or documents desired.
-The person to whom the request is made may require the proponent of the request to state reasons why such witnesses or other materials are needed.

 Subpart 2.
-Procurement Enforcement; Service; Challenge.
-The Chair, the presiding commissioner, or the hearing committee shall, if it grants the request for the subpoenas, direct the Department to arrange for the procurement of the requested subpoenas pursuant to Chapter 141.80 (c)(5).
-The party requesting the subpoenas shall make the request within fourteen (14) days of the hearing or deposition, and shall tender to the Department a check payable to the District Court Administrator for the cost of the subpoenas.
-The party requesting the subpoena(s) is responsible for serving it in a proper and timely manner.
-Any person who wishes to challenge a subpoena must do so by proper motion before the issuing court, after giving notice to the requesting party and the City Attorney.
-The presiding commissioner or hearing examinercity attorney may apply to the district court to punish a person who disobeys a subpoena.
+Enforcement; Service; Challenge.
+The city attorney may apply to the district court to punish a person who disobeys a subpoena.
 The party requesting the subpoena(s) is responsible for serving it in a proper and timely manner.
 Any party, within five (5) days of notice of the subpoena, may request the presiding commissioner or hearing examiner cancel or modify the subpoena for the following reasons: